Today's Articles

 *Leonard Morse was born on this date in 1891.
 He was a Black minister and a founding member of Phi Beta Sigma Fraternity, Inc.

-From Boston, MA., Leonard F. Morse was the son of a distinguished New England Family, Mr. and Mrs. Frederick Morse of Boston, Massachusetts.
-Trained in the elementary and secondary schools of New Bedford, Massachusetts, he became the valedictorian of his integrated high school.
-In 1915, he graduated from Howard University and was the first person to graduate in 3 years with an A. B and B.Ed.
+Leonard F. Morse, born in Boston, MA., was the son of a distinguished New England Family, Mr. and Mrs. Frederick Morse of Boston, Massachusetts.
+He was trained in the elementary and secondary schools of New Bedford, Massachusetts, and became the valedictorian of his integrated high school.
+In 1915, he graduated from Howard University and was the first person to graduate in three years with an A. B and B.Ed.
 Degrees.

-In the 1915 Howard University Yearbook, entitled “The Mirror,” Morse has listed by his name the following: Director of Social Service, YMCA, 1913-1914.
-Organizer and President of Phi Beta Sigma, 1914-15.
-President, Young Men’s Progressive Club, 1914-15, tutor of languages and history.
+In the 1915 Howard University Yearbook, entitled “The Mirror,” Morse listed the following by his name: Director of Social Service, YMCA, 1913-1914; Organizer and President of Phi Beta Sigma, 1914-15; President of Young Men’s Progressive Club, 1914-15; and Tutor of languages and history.

 He founded and chartered numerous Sigma Chapters, especially in Florida.
 Morse was married and had five children.
 He left us with “Smooth Runs the Water Where the Brook is Deep.”
 Leonard Morse died on May 22, 1961.